| Florida Vacation | |||

 are comparatively mild and represent a good time for active, non-water

-vacations and outdoor activities (although some accustomed to cold
+activities and outdoor activities (although some accustomed to cold

 also represents the peak tourism season for most areas bringing larger